AndrewAPAC/alx-common/README.md

 the configuration file can remain consistent. *This file must be stored readable only by the user and not shared*

+These files can (and should) be modified to suit your needs.
+For example, changing `alx.ini` and adding `from:   Some User <root@localhost>` would be a good idea.

 ---
 ## Summary